ibm-cloud-docs/cis/logpull.md

 }
 ```

-### Based on time duration
+### Getting logs based on time duration
 {:#logpull-usecases-time-duration}

-If a user receives an error message after executing a command but does not know the RayID of the response, they can instead use a time duration.
-They receive all logs for the given zone during the window around when the error occurred, and can search among the results.
+If you receive an error message after running a command, but do not know the RayID of the response, you can use a time duration to get all logs for the time period when the error occurred.

-**Required parameters**

-Start and End time as a unix timestamp (in seconds or nanoseconds) or an absolute timestamp that conforms to RFC 3339, with a time duration of a minute or an hour.

 **Request**

 ```
 ibmcloud cis logpull DNS_DOMAIN_ID --start 2019-01-02T01:00:00+00:00 --end 2019-01-02T01:00:00+00:00
 ```

+Where --start` and `--end` is entered as a UNIX timestamp (in seconds or nanoseconds), or as an absolute timestamp that conforms to RFC 3339, with a time duration of a minute or an hour.

 **Response**

 ```
 {"ClientIP":"2620:1f7:8c5::1f:949e:c04d","ClientRequestHost":"test.logpull.load.com","ClientRequestMethod":"GET","ClientRequestURI":"/assets/bootstrap-collapse.js","EdgeEndTimestamp":1545067628046000000,"EdgeResponseBytes":2205,"EdgeResponseStatus":200,"EdgeStartTimestamp":1545067628044000000,"RayID":"48ab19434891c7a7"}
 {"ClientIP":"2620:1f7:8c5::1f:949e:c04d","ClientRequestHost":"test.logpull.load.com","ClientRequestMethod":"GET","ClientRequestURI":"/assets/3d.gif","EdgeEndTimestamp":1545067627970000000,"EdgeResponseBytes":2538446,"EdgeResponseStatus":200,"EdgeStartTimestamp":1545067627951000000,"RayID":"48ab1942bf96c7a7"}